 Lightning Strike #7 – In 1977, Roy was fishing in a fresh water lake when a storm appeared in the distance.
 A short time later, Roy was struck in the head, once again burning his hair.
 As he was making his way back to his truck, a bear tried to steal the trout he had caught earlier in the day.
 Roy fought of the bear with a tree branch.

-At one point, Roy became very depressed.
-Few people wanted to be around him for fear that they would be struck by lightning.
-He recalls one of his fellow park rangers running from him when they saw a storm cloud brewing in the distance.
+At one point, Roy developed a severe case of depression.
+Few people wanted to be around him for fear they too would be struck by lightning.
+He recalls one of his fellow park rangers running from him when the two of them saw a storm cloud brewing in the distance.

-Sadly, after all the lightning strikes and his miraculous survival of each one, Roy Sullivan took his own life with a self-inflicted gunshot wound to the stomach.
+Sadly, after all the survived lightning strikes, Roy Sullivan took his own life with a self-inflicted gunshot wound to the stomach.
 It’s believed he shot himself over a relationship in which the woman did not love him back.
 Roy Sullivan was 71 years old.